The Stress-Free Guide To Hosting Your First Dinner Party [8 Steps, With Pictures]

 Or it could be a great excuse to have a party, while also seeming like an adult.

-Whatever the reason, here are eight tips and tricks on how to make it happen as stress-free — or at the very least, as stress-reduced — as possible.
+Whatever the reason, here are eight tips and tricks for making it happen as stress-free—or at the very least, as stress-reduced—as possible.

 1. Decide who to invite and when you’re hosting